Maryland Weather: Code Red Extreme Heat Alert Declared Until Friday

 - Watch out for signs of heat exhaustion and heatstroke.

 City residents who want cooling center information on Code Red Extreme Heat Alert days can call 311.
-Individuals having a heat-related medical emergency, or who are experiencing the signs of heat exhaustion or heat stroke should call 911.MORE NEWS: 11 Narcotics Traffickers Charged For Supplying Baltimore Drug Dealers; Cash, Drugs And Firearms Seized
+Individuals having a heat-related medical emergency, or who are experiencing the signs of heat exhaustion or heat stroke should call 911.MORE NEWS: Merriweather Post Pavilion, Other Venues To Require COVID-19 Vaccination Or Negative Test

 Remember to check on family and friends who may have a hard time coping with the high temperatures.
 Information on cooling centers can be found here: https://health.baltimorecity.gov/coderedinfo.